Mass-Spec/cIMS_scrape/README.md

 # cIMS_scrape
-A tool to extract cIMS experimental settings from Waters xml file format
+A tool to extract cIMS experimental settings from Waters metadata file formats

 Usage: